Fags, Mags and Bags: Characters

-Ramesh's youngest son is in his late teens and shares his brother's disdain for the world of low-return retail.
-However unlike Alok this is due to teenage apathy and general surliness rather than a desire to pursue a high flying business career.
+Ramesh's youngest son is in his late teens when the show begins, and shares his brother's disdain for the world of low-return retail.
+However, unlike Alok, this is due to teenage apathy and general surliness rather than a desire to pursue a high flying business career.
 Sanjay litters his conversation with SMS language and contemporary slang and treats customers with scarcely disguised indifference.
+He also follows fashion and cultural fads to an extreme degree, dismissing anything he believes is no longer a hot trend as "hashtag pure granny-fied".
+He is described by Alok as looking like "the Cookie Monster's mum".

 Despite this, Sanjay displays some flair for shopkeeping in "The De-Magowaning of Ramesh" where he successfully sells several secondary purchases.
 Sanjay also manages to show an aptitude for tabloid style reporting during work experience at a local newspaper, but with characteristic lack of tact manages to alienate Ramesh's customers and fellow shopkeepers by printing scurrilous stories about them.

-Sanjay also briefly sported a moustache much to the amusement of Ramesh and Dave.
+For many years, Sanjay claims to be undertaking various college courses, having apparently dropped out of several before starting a new one.
+However, in the episode "A Song for Lenzie", it is revealed Sanjay has never attended any of these courses, and has actually spent his time busking in an attempt to develop a music career.
+This leads to Ramesh briefly throwing him out, before the two reconcile after Sanjay pens a competition-winning hymn, "God is in Your Handbag", for Songs of Praise.

+In early episodes, Sanjay shows an interest in girls and briefly has a girlfriend, but in later episodes it is heavily implied that he has romantic feelings for his male best friend, Grebo.
+In the final episode of series 10, Sanjay confesses his love to Grebo and the two begin dating.
+However, in the opening episode of series 11, they break up, having struggled to make the transition from friendship to relationship - and because Grebo has been paying to watch explicit videos of someone called "Backshop Boy" on OnlyFans (who is actually Alok, although Sanjay fails to realise this).